 There are a number of specific programs that the administration on Aging and its partners have identified that meet the criteria of being evidence-based and are suitable for the specific older adult populations.
 These programs can be directly implemented through community-based aging services provider organizations working in collaboration with health organizations and other potential partners.
-There may be other programs that are excellent that are not listed here:
+There are additional programs that are excellent and fulfill the evidence-based requirements but are not listed here: